nihalpasham/rustBoot/README.md

 - power-interruptible firmware updates along with the assurance of fall-back availability.

 ## Future roadmap:
-- switch to a `rust-based KMI` for firmware-signing, manifest-header creation and key-generation to improve scalability and security (currently the lone available example uses `wolfboot's` python implementation for this).
+- switch to a `rust-based KMI` for manifest-header creation, key-generation and firmware signing to improve scalability and security (currently the lone available example uses `wolfboot's` python implementation for this).
 - support for external flash devices
 - support for ARM TrustZone-M and A and certified secure hardware elements - `microchip ATECC608a, NXP SE050, STSAFE-100`
 - support for a highly secure and efficient `firmware transport` method over end-end mutually authenticated and encrypted channels via [ockam-networking-libraries](https://github.com/ockam-network/ockam/tree/develop/documentation/use-cases/end-to-end-encryption-with-rust#readme).